Geometry for Computer Applications

 Examinations and grading:

-There will be one midterms and one final exam.
+There will be one midterm and one final exam

 There will be no required text for the course,